 Your movement in the dreams can help interpret them.

 Because roads are similar to rivers they often represent your life’s journey and your emotional, psychological, and spiritual state that is either supporting your journey or hindering your progress.

 What direction are you moving in your dream?
 Is it a positive or negative movement.

 Raging or muddy rivers often reflect emotional turmoil.
 Clear and calm rivers often reflect inner peace, balance, and harmony, a person who is not over-controlling or under-controlling, and positive feelings of joy and happiness in general.

 Crossing a river may represent overcoming an obstacle or moving from one stage to another.

-Waterfalls often relate to a great release of emotion, rejuvenation, and renewal of spirit.
+Dreaming of Waterfalls often relate to a great release of emotion, rejuvenation, and renewal of spirit.

 Waterfalls can also have sexual connotations for people.